Michael Mullen: Views on use of military force

 During the aftermath of the murder of George Floyd, President Trump threatened to order federal troops to quell protests; in opposition, Mullen authored an article published in The Atlantic.
-Mullen stated, “I am deeply worried that as they execute their orders, the members of our military will be co-opted for political purposes.”
+Mullen stated, "I am deeply worried that as they execute their orders, the members of our military will be co-opted for political purposes".

 Retirement

 President Obama nominated General Martin Dempsey as the next Chairman of the Joint Chiefs of Staff on Memorial Day 2011.
 Dempsey had only been sworn in as army chief of staff the previous month.
-On September 30, 2011, Mullen officially retired from the military when his term as chairman ended.
+On 30 September 2011, Mullen officially retired from the military when his term as chairman ended.

 In December 2012, one year into his retirement, Mullen was in the news again, for having been the target of computer hacking, a situation that led to subsequent FBI investigations.
 In 2013, Mullen joined the board of General Motors.

-On July 11, 2013, Mullen joined the Board of Directors of Sprint Nextel Corp directly after a buyout from SoftBank, one of Japan's largest cellular companies.
+On 11 July 2013, Mullen joined the board of directors of Sprint Nextel Corp directly after a buyout from SoftBank, one of Japan's largest cellular companies.
 In 2016, Mullen joined the Advisory Board of Afiniti, an American unicorn big data and artificial intelligence business.
+In September 2023, Mullen became chairman of the board of directors of unmanned maritime tech company Saildrone to "help steer the company to address the nation’s defense needs, against rapidly evolving adversaries."

 Mullen was vetted by Michael Bloomberg to be his running mate in the 2016 presidential election, but Bloomberg decided against running.

-In an interview with ABC News on December 31, 2017, Mullen stated his belief that the United States was close to a nuclear war with North Korea.
+In an interview with ABC News on 31 December 2017, Mullen stated his belief that the United States was close to a nuclear war with North Korea.

+On 22 May 2024, Secretary of the Navy Carlos Del Toro announced that DDG 144, a Flight III Arleigh Burke-class destroyer, would be named USS Michael G. Mullen in his honor.